 Do you travel alone?

-So far I have mostly traveled alone, although I had a companion on the last leg of the Mississippi River, in Texas and in northern Mexico.
+I have mostly traveled alone, although I had companions on the last leg of the Mississippi River, in Texas and in northern Mexico.
 I love having traveling companions.
 It makes everything about the road more fun.
 (So if you’re interested…)